Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you choose to retire an Android enterprise personally owned device with a work profile, this is what will happen:

-The only requirement to perform a selective wipe on IOS and Android: you need to have App Protection policies configured.
-If you don’t have app protection policies configured, selective wipe will not be possible.
+The only requirement to perform a selective wipe on iOS and Android is that you have app protection policies configured.
+Without these policies, a selective wipe will not be possible.
+How do you perform a selective wipe?

 Please note:

-The wipe may take up to 30 minutes and the user must open the app for the wipe to take place
+The wipe may take up to 30 minutes, and the user must open the app for the wipe to take place

 You can monitor a retire or wipe action in the Microsoft endpoint admin center audit logs.

-4. App protection Disabled account Wipe
+4. App protection Disabled Account Wipe

 App protection and a disabled Account – Call4Cloud